Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Experiments

 \subsection{Context and Data}

-We obtained data from two main sources.
-In particular, we analysed AEMO dataset \cite{cite_key1} on electricity demand and the ENTSO-E Transparency Platform dataset \cite{cite_key2} on European countries' total electricity load.
+We obtained and analysed data from AEMO dataset \cite{cite_key1} on electricity demand and the ENTSO-E Transparency Platform dataset \cite{cite_key2} on European countries' total electricity load.
 The AEMO dataset holds aggregated price and energy demand data across 5 of the 6 Australian states in 30-minute intervals.
 The entire data series are taken from January 2017 to April 2020.
-The observations from March 2020 to April 2020 are used as a test set because they correspond to the intervention period.
+The observations from March 2020 to April 2020 are used as a test set to coincide with the intervention period.
 The intervention period is determined by the presence of Covid-19 lockdowns to prevent the spread of the virus.
 The pre-intervention period is set in the absence of these measures, from January 2017 to February 2020.
 The ENTSO-E dataset contains the total electricity load of 37 European countries in 1-hour intervals.
 Our data series are obtained from January 2016 to March 2020 in Italy, Poland, Spain, Switzerland and four bidding zones of Sweden.
 The test data is from the 16th of March 2020 to the 30th of March 2020, when all countries except Sweden imposed Covid-19 lockdowns to inhibit the virus propagation.
-Such as the Australian case, the pre-intervention period is determined when no lockdowns were imposed; thus, it is set from the 1st of January 2016 to the 15th of March 2020.